ghzuo/CVTree/README.md

 to install it.
 After install docker, basic usages for CVTree are:

 1. Build/download docker image: `docker build -t="xxxxx/cvtree" .`
    or `docker pull ghzuo/cvtree`.
 In this step, a image with cvtree programs will obtained.
+A small docker image, named "ghzuo/cvtree-lite" and have the size only 100M, can also obtained from docker hub.
+It contains only the binary cvtree tools.
 2. Start container from image:
    `docker run --rm -it -v $PWD/example:/root/data xxxxx/cpplearn` In this step, you will enter the cvtree container, and the "example" folder